metacall/core/docs/README.md

 #### 5.3.1 Loaders

 Loaders are responsible for embedding run-times into **METACALL**.
+For a step-by-step guide to implementing a new loader, see [Creating a New Loader](CREATING_A_LOADER.md).
 Each loader has the following interface.

 ```c
 typedef struct loader_impl_interface_type